ivanchaz/docker-ipython_notebook/README.md

 # How To Use
 1. install [docker](https://www.docker.com)
 2. run command `docker pull ivanchaz/ipython_notebook`
+3. run command `docker run -dp {hostPort}:{containerPort} ivanchaz/ipython_notebook`

+# Note
+1. on windows environment. ensure that the port is forwarded from docker machine to the host
+2. check the image logs by using command `docker logs {containerId}` to see the dropbox login URL (for now).

 ### TODO
 1. create a script to automatically login to dropbox account